wix-incubator/bower-auto-release/README.md

 ### The `--dist` option

-By default the contents of your post-build dist folder will be copied to the bower-component's root folder.
-You can change this behaviour by designating a different folder with the `--dist` option.
+By default the contents of your post-build dist folder are copied to the bower component's root folder.
+You can change this using the `--dist` option.

 For example to copy the contents of the `build` output folder you would use: `bower-auto-release --dist build`

-Or, to copy everything simply use `--dist .` (take note that in such a case `dist` will be removed from `.gitignore` on the bower-component branch).
+Or, to copy everything simply use `--dist .` (note that in this case `dist` will be removed from `.gitignore` on the bower-component branch).

 ### The `--git-repo` option

-By default your project is pulled from the repository designated by the `GIT_REMOTE_URL` environment variable.
-You can change this behaviour by designating a different repository with the `--git-repo` option.
+By default the output of your project is pushed to a branch on the its own repository (designated by the `GIT_REMOTE_URL` environment variable).
+You can change this by pointing to a different repository using the `--git-repo` option.

-For example: `bower-auto-release --git-repo git@github.com:wix/my-library`
+For example: `bower-auto-release --git-repo git@github.com:wix/my-library-bower-component`

-This option is typically used on monorepos that have multiple bowers to release.
-Since bower's design dictates one-to-one relationship between published component and git repo, you should create a separate repo for publishing and pass it using this option.
+This option is typically used on monorepos that have multiple bower components to release.
+Since bower's design dictates one-to-one relationship between published component and git repository, you should create a separate repository for publishing and pass it using this option.

 ### The `--branch` option

-By default your project is published to a branch named `${package-name}-bower`.
+By default your project is published to a branch named `${package-name}-bower-component`.
 You can change this using the `--branch` option.

 For example: `bower-auto-release --branch kuku`

-In case you use a separate repo for publishing bowers from monorepo as described above, it might make sense to do something like this:
+In case you use a separate repository for publishing to bower from a monorepo as described above, it would make sense to do something like this:
 `bower-auto-release --git-repo git@github.com:wix/my-library-bower --branch master`

 ### Your package is automatically registered to bower